 - Without delay

 - At specific system clock time

-14. Once you set performance testing goal, scenario, load behaviour and scenario start time then click ‘OK’.
+14. Once you set the performance testing goal, scenario, load behaviour and scenario start time click ‘OK’.

 15. Select the load generator.

-16. If you want to overwrite runtime then use ‘Run-time setting’ options, this will overwrite VuGen run-time setting.
+16. If you want to overwrite runtime then use the ‘Run-time setting’ option, this will overwrite the VuGen run-time setting.